nielsvanmidden/react-workshop/1-introduction/README.md

 ## Exercise
 Create a toaster.
 A Toaster is basically a list of notifications (alerts) that shows up from the bottom of the page.
 Each notification should have a dismiss button.
 And whenever that one is clicked it should dissapear from the list.

-Attached you will find a json file that respresents data for three toaster messages.
+Attached you will find a json file that respresents data for three toaster alert messages.
 ```
-src/js/__data__/index.json
+1-introduction/src/js/__data__/index.json
 ```

 Approximate time to finish: 1.5 hours.